MartinMuzatko/riot-cheatsheet/docs/3.0.0/templating.md

 ### HTML Elements

 To access your elements, use the `ref` attribute.
+References can then be accessed with `this.refs`

 ```html
 <input ref="todo">